EBZebra/docs/edge/source/api/battery.md

 ### batteryDiagnostics()
 The BatteryDiagnostics method returns parameters for further battery analysis.
 Not all return values will be supported by all batteries.
-Any parameters that cannot be retrieved will return 'undefined'
+Any parameters that cannot be retrieved will return 'undefined'.
+In Android, Currently only supported on the MC18 device

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>